 Chicken tikka masala is plated with pita bread and basmati rice.

 Sometimes, I love a recipe that calls for quite a few steps.
 Why?
 Because that’s usually how you know you’re going to get the most flavor!
-For this bold recipe, you first start off by making your own garam masala spice mix.
+For this bold Chicken Tikka Masala recipe, you first start off by making a homemade garam masala spice mix.
 Then, you make a chicken marinade that infuses the meat with a crazy amount of flavor!
 The process of actually cooking the ingredients requires a little attention, but it all pays off in the end with every perfect bite.

 If you’ve never had Chicken Tikka Masala before, you’re in for a real treat!
-It’s earthy, just a little spicy, and the consistency is so creamy.
-The way it pairs with fluffy basmati rice and warm naan bread is beyond satisfying!
-The chicken thigh meat is flavorful from the marinade and baked in the oven until it’s tender on the inside and has the best charbroiled edges.
+It’s similar to butter chicken but decidedly different.
+Popular in Indian Cuisine, it’s earthy, just a little spicy, and the consistency is so creamy.
+A creamy curry that pairs with fluffy basmati rice and warm naan bread is beyond satisfying!
+The chicken thigh meat is flavorful from the yogurt marinade and baked in the oven or tandoori until it’s tender on the inside and has the best charbroiled edges.
+It’s a popular dish in the United Kingdom and can be found in many restaurants across the country.

 The ingredients for chicken tikka masala are placed on a white counter.